How to Care for Your Dog in Hot Weather to Keep Them Safe? [7 Tips]

-How to care for your dog in hot weather?
+How to care for your dog in heat?

 Keep your dogs cool